-Dave Kaplan is proud to serve as a board member of the Wishtoyo Foundation and is a long-time friend of Mati Waiya, a Mitsqanagqa’n member of the Turtle Clan of the Chumash Nation, and founder, director, and spiritual leader of Wishtoyo Foundation and Chumash Village.
-Mati is a long time advocate of Native American and environmental protection.
-He has dedicated his life to educating both Native and non-Native people about the true history, values, and spirituality of the Chumash which inspires thousands to be responsible and active stewards of our Earth.
-Surfdog and DKM are proud to support Mati and the Wishtoyo Foundation.
+Dave Kaplan was proud to serve as a board member and treasurer of the Wishtoyo Foundation for seven years and still is a major supporter.
+Dave is a long-time friend of Mati Waiya, a Mitsqanagqa’n member of the Turtle Clan of the Chumash Nation, and founder, director, and spiritual leader of Wishtoyo Foundation and Chumash Village.

 The Surfrider Foundation is a non-profit organization that works to protect and preserve the world’s oceans, waves and beaches.
 It’s campaigning is largely focused on water quality, beach access and preservation, as well as sustaining marine and coastal ecosystems.
 Surfdog Records is a passionate supporter of the Surfrider mission, we solidly believe in what they do.
 Dave Kaplan has been involved with the foundation since 1992 and has been a member of the advisory board since 1994.